hamidnazari/amibaker/README.md

   - exec:
     - source: /path/to/another/local/script
       cwd: /path/to/another/remote/dir

 ```

 ## Roadmap
 * Add tests
-* Support execution from one or more scripts
 * Replace AWSCLI with Boto3
-* Travis CI
 * No reboot option
 * Improve documentation
 * Generate keys if not provided